 While the additional kit of the last two models has appeal, we recommend that you pair your sat-nav-equipped smartphone with the value-packed 1.0-litre petrol TCe Essential for a fantastic value SUV with rugged looks and all the space you could need.
 There's loads of space inside for a growing family and the interior is smartly designed, even if the materials aren't all from the top drawer.
 It's even a fairly enjoyable car to drive – it doesn't have reflexes as sharp as the SEAT Arona's, but it's stable, grippy and doesn't lean too heavily in corners.

 It's disappointing, though, that the extra safety kit of the range-topping Prestige can't be added to other models as an option – and features like autonomous emergency braking and active cruise control are conspicuously absent.
 Given the Duster's attractive pricing, we wouldn't expect them to be necessarily standard, but it seems an oversight that they're not available at all.
 As a result of this independent crash-test experts Euro NCAP gave the latest Duster an undistinguished 3-star safety rating.

-Dacia's last-place finish in our 2020 Driver Power owner satisfaction survey doesn't inspire confidence, either, but the results largely refer to the Duster's even cheaper Dacia Sandero stablemate.
+Dacia's last-place finish in our 2020 Driver Power owner satisfaction survey doesn't inspire confidence, either, but the results largely refer to the Duster's even cheaper Dacia Sandero stablemate, which has now been replaced.
 The latest Duster certainly has a lot to offer – it's a big step forward from its predecessor where design and desirability are concerned and a lack of sophisticated safety equipment is the only real blot on its copybook.